pilegard/cogfoundations/index.Rmd

 - Hayden Schill (Perception, Working Memory)
 - Anne Yilmaz (Memory in Context)

 Additionally, Annie S. Ditta (UC Riverside) completed the second edition edits to the Problem Solving chapter.
 M. Gupta and C. Pilegard converted the book to bookdown.
-C. Pilegard redesigned the book layout, updated the chapters on History and Problem Solving, and edited all chapters.
+C. Pilegard redesigned the book layout, updated figures throughout, updated the chapter on History, and edited all chapters.
 We thank John Wixted for his feedback on portions of the chapters on memory.

 The second edition of this book was supported by a Course Development and Instructional Improvement Program grant awarded to C. Pilegard.
 The program is sponsored by the Division of Undergraduate Education at the University of California, San Diego.